arusnmi/Drunk_drowsy_monitor_atpempt_2/README.md

   }
 }

-# Demo images
+# Project demo images
-demo images are found in the folder called "Demo images"
+ Demo images for showing the project working are found in the folder called "Demo images"

 # Dataset: